Promoting and protecting competition

 - Assessing applications for access to the network.

 - Investigating companies who are in breach of competition law.
+See details of current and past investigations.

 The Competition Act 1998 prohibits any agreement, business practice or conduct which has, or could have, a damaging effect on competition in the United Kingdom.